zerolinuxes/linux-docs/apache2.md

     it is used for establish a connection between the server and website visitors

+ port number for apache2

+        port number is 80

  to install apache2 server package

     apt install apache2